-- 3.1 Capital Costs: refers to expenses incurred to purchase or improve physical assets such as buildings, vehicles, or equipment. - 3.2 Event: refers to either social, economic or recreational in nature that may occur on a one-time or annual basis with a defined start and finish date.
+- 3.1 Capital Costs: refers to expenses incurred to purchase or improve physical assets such as buildings, vehicles, or equipment. - 3.2 Event: refers to an event that is either social, economic or recreational in nature that may occur on a one-time or annual basis with a defined start and finish date.

-- 3.3 Feasibility Study: refers to an assessment of the practicality of a proposed project or initiative resulting in the analysis of the economic factors, viability, risks and the likelihood of its success. - 3.4 Grant Contribution: refers to a non-repayable funds disbursed or given by one party, often a government or other organization, to a recipient for a particular purpose. - 3.5 Infrastructure: refers to a municipal or regional, publicly or privately owned tangible capital assets primarily for public use or benefit. - 3.6 Initiative: refers to an activity that tries out a specific idea or purpose which is intended to provide a benefit or result in a service to rural areas or the community at large. - 3.7 Not-for-Profit Society: refers to a community organization which is not driven by profit, who is registered and in good standing with the Societies Act of BC. - 3.8 Operational Costs: refers to expenses incurred that relate directly to the routine functions and activities of an organization. - 3.9 Project: refers to an undertaking that is planned to achieve a particular outcome or result with a specific set of goals, objectives, start and finish date. - 3.10 Program: refers to an activity designed for specific purpose which is led by a community organization and leads to the improvement to the quality of life for rural residents. - 3.11 Rural Budgets Administration Committee: refers to a Standing Committee of the Regional Board comprised of each Electoral Director from each Electoral Area in the Peace River Regional District who has the authority, by delegation of the Regional Board, to administer the rural budgets as identified in the Annual Financial Plan of the Peace River Regional District and in accordance with the "Rural Budgets Administration Bylaw No. 1166, 1998". - 3.12 Service: refers to a function led by a community organization which provides the public with an opportunity to benefit or improve the rural areas or community at large.
+- 3.3 Feasibility Study: refers to an assessment of the practicality of a proposed project or initiative that includes the analysis of the economic factors, viability, risks and the likelihood of its success. - 3.4 Grant Contribution: refers to non-repayable funds disbursed or given by one party, often a government or other organization, to a recipient for a particular purpose. - 3.5 Infrastructure: refers to a tangible capital asset, owned publicly by a municipal or regional government, or owned privately, that is primarily for public use or benefit. - 3.6 Initiative: refers to an activity that tries out a specific idea or purpose which is intended to provide a benefit or result in a service to rural areas or the community at large. - 3.7 Not-for-Profit Society: refers to a community organization which is not driven by profit, who is registered and in good standing with the Societies Act of BC. - 3.8 Operational Costs: refers to expenses incurred that relate directly to the routine functions and activities of an organization. - 3.9 Project: refers to an undertaking that is planned to achieve a particular outcome or result with a specific set of goals, objectives, start and finish date. - 3.10 Program: refers to an activity designed for specific purpose which is led by a community organization and leads to the improvement to the quality of life for rural residents. - 3.11 Rural Budgets Administration Committee (RBAC): refers to a Standing Committee of the Regional Board comprised of the Electoral Director from each Electoral Area in the Peace River Regional District who has the authority, delegated to them by the Regional Board as per 'Rural Budgets Administration Bylaw No. 1166, 1998', to administer the rural budgets identified in Bylaw 1166 and approved in the current PRRD Five Year Financial Plan Bylaw. - 3.12 Service: refers to a function led by a community organization which provides the public with an opportunity to benefit, or improves the rural areas or community at large.